Ghazanchetsots Cathedral: 2020 shelling

 Armenia's Foreign Ministry issued an official statement describing it as "another crime of the military-political leadership of Azerbaijan... this action fully fits into its policy of Armenophobia developed for decades.
 Azerbaijan, which has completely annihilated the Armenian cultural heritage in Nakhchivan and in other parts of the historical homeland of the Armenian people, now throughout the ongoing military aggression against Artsakh is trying to deprive Armenians of Artsakh of their homeland and historical memory."

 The Armenian Apostolic Church condemned the attack and described it as "an outgrowth of extreme religious intolerance."

-Armenia's first foreign minister Raffi Hovannisian wrote in the New York Post that for Armenians, "an attack like the one on the Holy Savior Cathedral isn’t just a matter of urgent current affairs.
-No, the swirling dust kicked up by violence against a Christian house of worship can take back even the most modern-minded Armenian more than a century — to the year 1915," referring to the Armenian genocide.
+Armenia's first foreign minister Raffi Hovannisian wrote in the New York Post that it took back "even the most modern-minded" Armenians to 1915, referring to the Armenian genocide.